RippleOSI/Ripple-FHIR/FHIR-Ripple_Mapping/README.md

 In the right-hand panel you should see a Ripple/PulseTile UI JSON object that has been generated from the FHIR object in the left-hand panel!

+5) When you're happy with the transformation, copy the template object from the middle pane (make sure that the JSON editor is in Text view mode).
+Save this file using the name of your choice (eg *Allergies_FHIR_to_Ripple.json*)

+## Using the Transformation Mapping Templates

+To make use of the templates in Ripple, create two files for the FHIR resource, one for GET and one for POST.

+The GET-Transform file will use the FHIR to Ripple UI template that you created (eg *Allergies)_FHIR_to_Ripple.json*)

+The POST-Transform file will use the Ripple UI to FHIR template that you created (eg *Allergies_Ripple_to_FHIR.json*)

+When the Ripple Middle Tier fetches an instance of, eg a FHIR Allergy record from the FHIR server, it will apply the *Allergies_FHIR_to_Ripple.json* template, and return the transformed object to the Ripple UI - PulseTile will then display the Allergy record

+When a new Allergy record is POSTed from the Ripple UI, the middle tier will apply the *Allergies_Ripple_to_FHIR.json* template, and POST the Allergy FHIR JSON record to the remote server.